 - By assisting in the treatment process

-Many people gain recovery because someone gave them an ultimatum while others get into recovery after trying many options.
+Many people seek recovery because someone gave them an ultimatum.
+Yet others get into recovery after trying many options.
 To be successful, people need continuing support from a boss, spouse, or family member.

 8. There Are No Short-term Treatments